stormchaserroleplaying/stormchaserRPG/Talents/Sorcerer/Chaos/index.md

 ---
-Title: Wild Magic
+Title: Chaos Bloodline
 parent: Sorcerer Talent Tree
 grand_parent: Talents
 ---

-# Wild Magic
+# Chaos Bloodline
 Your innate magic comes from the forces of chaos that underlie the order of creation.
 You might have endured exposure to raw magic, perhaps through a planar portal leading to another plane.
 Perhaps you were blessed by a fey being or marked by a demon.
 Or your magic could be a fluke of your birth, with no apparent cause.
 However it came to be, this magic churns within you, waiting for any outlet.

 ## Branch Features